wp-plugins/contact-form-maker/readme.txt

 -	The form can be split into sections
 -	The form allows custom CSS and Java script
 -	Each field type has additional attributes where specific properties of the field can be customized using Java Script
--	The submitted forms can be sent to custom e-mail address, as well as forwarded to the submitter’s e-mail
+-	The submitted forms can be sent to custom e-mail address, as well as forwarded to the submitters e-mail
 -	The form can be inserted into a post or a page
 -	Standard editor integration
 -	A number of different parameters for each field type